Venki309/openapi/readme.md

       - Equipment
     ```

-- Copy the **responses** and **schemas** folders (and their contents) next to the merged-api.yaml file.
+- Copy the **responses** and **schemas** folders (and their contents) into the same directory as the merged-api.yaml file.
 This ensures that references resolve correctly, else you might get errors while converting to HTML file.

 ## Build the Final HTML

-Finally, convert the merged YAML file into a single HTML documentation.
+Run the following command to generate a single HTML file from the merged YAML file.

 ```
 redocly build-docs input-file.yaml -o output-file.html
 ```

-You now have a clean, consolidated [HTML](https://venki309.github.io/openapi/) view of all your APIs.
+You now have a clean, consolidated [HTML](https://venki309.github.io/openapi/unified-api.html) view of all your APIs.